What is new in a nutshell

 the XML format for standardized and harmonized information exchange.

-The ESCom project has been presented and discussed at several occasions in the context of the ENES and RIEF meetings.
+The ESCom project has been presented and discussed at several occasions in the context of the Exchange Network on Exposure Scenarios (ENES) and the Cefic REACH Information and Experience Exchange Forum (RIEF).
 Relevant presentations are available on the Cefic and ENES website

 The ESCom Package, including supporting documentation, is available for download from this webpage: